 - Kick Buttowski: Suburban Daredevil: Kick is often called "Dillweed" by his brother Brad.

 - In the American Darkstalkers cartoon series, every single character, at some point or another, remarks that Rikuo is "strangely attractive for a fishman".
 In the last episode, he wearily replies, "So I've been told..."

 - Everyone seems compelled to ask "Aren't you a little young to be _____?"
 But it's also a Catchphrase because they always respond with "Yes.
 Yes, we are."
 (On other occasions, this or variations of this will be done by other characters - for example, someone asking if Candace is a little old for something.)
 It's played with when a contractor, delivering construction supplies, says it, and another replies "Yes, yes he is.
 Sorry, Phineas, he's new."

 - "Hey, where's Perry?" whenever Perry isn't around, and then "Oh, there you are, Perry" when he returns home from his mission.
 Usually said by Phineas, but increasing spread around the cast, which is naturally lampshaded like crazy.

 Stacy: Hey, where's Perry?
 What, I'm like the only one who hasn't said it.

-Perry catches a lot of phrases, including some of Dr. Doofenshmirtz's Catch Phrases, mostly "CURSE YOU, PERRY THE PLATYPUS!" and in earlier episodes "Ah, Perry the Platypus.
-Your timing is [adjective].
-And by that I mean COMPLETELY [UN-ADJECTIVE]!"
+- Perry catches a lot of phrases, including "He's a platypus, they don't do much" when he's in disguise as an ordinary platypus, and some of Dr. Doofenshmirtz's Catch Phrases, mostly "CURSE YOU, PERRY THE PLATYPUS!" and in earlier episodes "Ah, Perry the Platypus.
+Your timing is [adjective with negative prefix].
+And by that I mean COMPLETELY [ADJECTIVE WITHOUT PREFIX]!"